Website in progress — stay tuned for updates

 Remote-Controlled RC Car

-A rear-wheel-drive RC car built end to end — custom-printed circuit boards, a brushless drivetrain, and Ackermann steering.
+A rear-wheel-drive RC F1-style car built end to end — custom-printed circuit boards, a brushless drivetrain, and Ackermann steering.

 May 20, 2025